 Many consumers today wonder why applications are often released on iPhone before they’re released on Android.
 And when they are released, they’re not the same level of quality, user friendliness, and frankly, they’re just not as good.
-To add some perspective, we’ve put together some of the top reasons why iPhone typically gets the best apps, and faster than Android.
+To add some perspective, we’ve put together some of the top reasons why iPhone typically gets the best apps.

 What makes an iPhone app better?